Etherfiend/NeovimConfigFor42/README.md

 # Neovim Configuration Guide For 42

+⚠️ This is a work in progress, some features may be unstable or incomplete.

 If you want to use Neovim at 42, there are some installation issues you might encounter, but don't worry—solutions are available.
 Below is a step-by-step Neovim configuration guide for 42's new Ubuntu system.

 ## Preview